-Taurine is an essential amino acid.
-There are high amounts of it in meat and fish.
-Normally, enough taurine is synthesized in the human body from cysteine and hypotaurine.
+but there are high amounts of it in meat and fish.
+Normally, enough taurine is made

+in the human body from cysteine and hypotaurine.
+Taurine has many functions in the

 Taurine may help congestive heart disease.
-But the mechanism of action is unclear.
+But the way it works isn't clear.
 More

 research is needed.

-as part of multi-vitamins, proteins, and food supplements.
+as part of multivitamins, proteins, and food supplements.
 The forms include tablets,

 fluids, and powders.

 If you don’t consume enough taurine, you may need to take supplements.
 This may happen